icub-tech-iit/documentation/docs/icub_operating_systems/pc104/the-icub-live-details.md

 # NTP configuration
 We use icub-srv (10.0.0.1) as NTP server.

-The package ntp is installed but not executed, so we add the followng line to `/etc/ntp.conf`
+The package ntp is installed but not executed, so we add the following line to `/etc/ntp.conf`
 ```
 server 10.0.0.1
 ```